jsfix-ci/goosefactory/README.md

 [Redux](https://github.com/reactjs/redux) / [react redux](https://github.com/reactjs/react-redux) are pretty great.

-Boilerplate code ensues.
-Things easily get more messy and complex and fragmented than what seems justifiable.
-I share the impression that there tends to be a one-to-one (-to-one) relationship between action creators, action types and reducers in the majority of cases.
+But suddenly: boilerplate and messiness.
+Things can get more cumbersome and complex and fragmented than what seems justifiable, even though there tends to be a one-to-one (-to-one) relationship between action creators, action types and reducers in the majority of cases.
 [Redux ducks](https://github.com/erikras/ducks-modular-redux) is an interesting proposal for making the code easier to organize and handle in those cases.

 I currently enjoy getting into combining redux with [react-sagas](https://github.com/redux-saga/redux-saga).
 I have the same impression here: it seems the most tidy way to do it is to make sure one action creator creates actions of one type, which triggers one single saga.